ShanaWorkSpace/KKEM_IRP_NOV2024/README.md

 3. Add Product to Cart
 - Browse the search results and select a product.
 - Click the Add to Cart button.
-4. Go to Cart
-- Click on the Cart Icon(🛒) in the top-right corner of the page.
-- Verify that the added product appears in the cart.

-Expected Outcome
-- The product should be successfully added to the cart.
-- The cart should display the correct product details.

-Notes
-- This process may vary slightly based on region and user settings.
-- If CAPTCHA appears frequently, try clearing browser cookies or using Incognito mode.